algorandfoundation/docs/docs/features/accounts/create.md

 Multisignature accounts trade off convenience for security.
 Every transaction requires multiple signatures which can be overly complex for a scenario where security or governance is not critical.

 ## How to generate a multisignature account
 The following code shows how to generate a multisignature account composed of three Algorand addresses, with a signing threshold of 2, and using version 1 of the software (currently the only version).
-Hardcode the addresses in the code samples below to recreate a specific multisignature address.
+Hardcode the mnemonics in the code samples below to recreate a specific multisignature address or create [new accounts](#how-to-generate-a-standalone-account).

 !!! tip
 	Since multisignature accounts are just logical representations of the data defined above, anyone can "create" the same Algorand address if they know how it is composed.
 This information is public and included in a signed transaction from a multisignature account.
 See [how multisignatures look in a signed transaction](../transactions/signatures.md#multisignatures).